-- He was born in Pisa, Italy, on the 15th of February 1564.
+He was born in Pisa, Italy, on the 15th of February 1564.

-- Besides inventing the improved telescopes, he also invented the compass and a thermometer.
+Besides inventing the improved telescopes, he also invented the compass and a thermometer.

-- We say he invented the improved telescope but what do we mean?
-Originally telescopes only had 3 x magnifications, and he built one that had about 30 x magnifications.
-Wow, that’s a big difference.
-No wonder he could gaze far off into space.
+We say he invented the improved telescope but what do we mean?
+Originally, telescopes only had 3x magnification, but he built one that had about 30x magnification.

 Galileo and Kepler’s Theory

-- No one actually believed him about his discovery and he just couldn’t convince people that he’d found these moons.
-Every time he discovered something new, people never believed him and they were debated a lot at the time.
+No one actually believed him about his discovery and he just couldn’t convince people that he’d found these moons!
+Every time he discovered something new, people never believed him and they debated a lot about him and his claims at this time.

-- Galileo would absolutely not believe Kepler’s theory that the moon caused the tides, instead he believed that it was because of how the Earth rotated.
-So this one was wrong, even super smart people can make mistakes!
+Galileo would absolutely not believe Kepler’s theory that the moon caused the tides.
+Instead he believed that it was because of how the Earth rotated.
+So this one was wrong – even super smart people can make mistakes!

 They felt so strongly about it that they made him withdraw many of his ideas and put him under house arrest, which meant he was a prisoner in his own home for the rest of his life.

 Galileo – Musician, Teacher, Scientist!

-- Did you know that he was a very good musician and a brilliant student too!
+Did you know that he was a very good musician and a brilliant student too!

-- As we said he went to medical school to become a doctor, but wasn’t all that keen on it.
+As we said he went to medical school to become a doctor, but wasn’t all that keen on it.
 From there he went and got a job as a teacher.

 But Galileo was different, he wanted to test all the principles and try and see them happening in the real world.
 He basically started what is now known as the scientific method, test, test and test again.

 He believed that the heavier item would land first, but it didn’t.
 They both landed at the same time.
-However, no one really knows if he did this as the only person who really knew was his secretary.
+However, no one really knows if he did this – the only person who really knew was his secretary.

 In 1592, he moved the University of Padua, and here he was allowed to experiment and talk about his new ideas.
 Cool for him.

-- Galileo still carried on writing while he was under house arrest, and later on in life he became blind.
+Galileo still carried on writing while he was under house arrest, and later on in life he became blind.
 He died on January 8, 1642.
 Poor thing!

-- After Galileo died, the Catholic Church decided that Galileo wasn’t all that bad after all and said that they regretted how he was treated.
+After Galileo died, the Catholic Church decided that Galileo wasn’t all that bad after all and said that they regretted how he was treated.
 That was a bit late!

-- A year before his death he came up with a pendulum design, which was used for keeping time.
+A year before his death he came up with a pendulum design, which was used for keeping time.

-- Galileo never got married.
+Galileo never got married.

-- The middle finger of Galileo’s right hand is currently on exhibition at the Museo Galileo in Florence, Italy.
+The middle finger of Galileo’s right hand is currently on exhibition at the Museo Galileo in Florence, Italy.
 Not sure we want to see that!